-Impressionist Mike Yarwood dies aged 82
+Mike Yarwood, comedian and impersonator, dies aged 82

 Mr Yarwood was one of the biggest TV stars of the 1970s with hit BBC shows.

-He was famous for his impressions of former prime ministers Harold Wilson and Ted Heath, as well as Prince Charles.
+He was famous for his impressions of former prime ministers Harold Wilson and Ted Heath, as well as the then Prince Charles.

 The Royal Variety Charity, which announced his death, said he "leaves behind an immeasurable void in the entertainment industry."